fuadhasni/zatca-xml-js/README.md

   <br/>
   <br/>
   <p>
-    An implementation of Saudi Arabia ZATCA's E-Invoicing requirements, processes, and standards in TypeScript. <br/>
+    An implementation of Saudi Arabia ZATCA's E-Invoicing requirements, processes, and standards in TypeScript.<br/>
+    This fork adds Standard Invoice, Credit & Debit support to original repo.
   </p>
   Read the <a href="/docs">documentation PDFs</a> or <a href="https://zatca.gov.sa/en/E-Invoicing/SystemsDevelopers/Pages/TechnicalRequirementsSpec.aspx">Systems Developers</a> for more details.
   <br/>